Category Archives: 1984 Movie reviews

 Grade: B

 The addition of Corey Feldman to this one adds child feistiness.
 Otherwise, it’s pretty formulaic, and not much separates it from any of the others.
-Fans of the Friday the 13th franchise will love this film, all others stay away.
+Fans of the franchise will love Friday the 13th: The Final Chapter (1984), all others stay away.